ekrell/icore_website/news/icore_news_20230406.md

 ### Next meeting: April 14, 2:00-4:00pm

-**Meeting Theme**: _computer science + domain expertise**
+**Meeting Theme: computer science + domain expertise**

-- The purpose of these meeting is to share experiences where computer science has been applied to other fields.
+- The purpose of this meeting is to share experiences where computer science has been applied to other fields.
 - Seeking volunteers who are either:
   1. **outside CS** to share how they are using programming and CS in their research.
-  2. **inside CS** who have worked with domain experts to solve problems that required their expertise
+  2. **inside CS** who have worked with domain experts to solve problems that required their expertise.
-- The goal is to share knowledge and find opportunities for collaboration
+- The goal is to share knowledge and find opportunities for collaboration.
-  - CS students can learn how their knowledge can be applied to research in other fields
+  - CS students can learn how their knowledge can be applied to research in other fields.
-  - Non-CS can get potentially get feedback on techniques and tools they likely don't know about
+  - Non-CS can get potentially get feedback on techniques and tools they likely don't know about.

 | **Name**        | **Program** | **Domain** | **Description**                                                                                                              |